zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 The `Arbitrary code could have been executed here.` message, of course, comes from `build.py` - it's not a warning from Pip.

-Perhaps the funniest part here is that there are two disclaimers of responsiblity from Pip.
+Perhaps the funniest part here is that there are two disclaimers of responsibility from Pip.
 These are standard messages, and normally make sense - when Pip tells the build system to build a wheel, it can't do anything about bugs in the build system itself, nor about errors in the project's build configuration.
 But, of course, it *is* a problem with Pip in this case *that a build is attempted at all*.

 It does this even though the file is *already right there in the current directory*, and Pip *knows* that it's right there (`File was already downloaded`) and simply uses the existing file directly.